Calanthe tankervilleae: Distribution and habitat

-Phaius tankervilleae grows in swampy forest or grassland.
+Calanthe tankervilleae grows in swampy forest or grassland.
 It is found in the Indian subcontinent, New Guinea, China, Japan, Southeast Asia, Indonesia, Malaysia, the Philippines, Australia and certain islands of the Pacific.
 It is also naturalised in Hawaii, Panama, the West Indies and Florida.

 In Australia it is found as P. tankervilleae var. australis as far south as Yamba, New South Wales. and further north in tropical Queensland.
 While rare in parts of its native habitat, it is present in other parts of the world as a naturalised species, including Hawaii and Florida.

 Conservation status

 Phaius tankervilleae var. australis, as Phaius australis, is listed as endangered with possible extinction within the country.
 It is threatened by trampling by stock, and by illegal collecting, weeds and drainage of its habitat.

-Use in horticulture

-Identification of the genus Phaius is a particularly challenging and difficult task.
-Many plants are incorrectly labeled in nurseries or misidentified by professionals and authors.
-An easily grown plant in cultivation.
-It prefers semi shade.
-Propagation is achieved from seed or by the cutting of the base clump of the plant.
-The large flowers occur in spring.
-Also, flower stem node propagation brings success.
-Where after flowering, the scape is either laid whole or in sections on a medium such as Sphagnum moss or stood in a container of water.
-Plantlets emerge from the nodes, and when large enough are removed and potted up.